hotwired/stimulus-site/_handbook/05_working_with_external_resources.md

 }
 ```

-Reload the page again.
-You'll see a new request being issued every 5 seconds in the Network inspector.
+Reload the page and observe a new request once every five seconds in the developer console.
+Then make a change to `public/messages.html` and wait for it to appear in the inbox.

-## Cleaning Up

-Our `setInterval()` timer starts on `connect()`, but there's nothing to stop it from running.
-If we navigate away using Turbolinks or remove the element by some other means, the timer will keep ticking and continue making network requests.
-Let's fix that by keeping a reference to the timer and canceling on `disconnect()` when the element disappears:
+## Releasing Tracked Resources

+We start our timer when the controller connects, but we never stop it.
+That means if our controller's element were to disappear, the controller would continue to issue HTTP requests in the background.

+We can fix this issue by modifying the `startRefreshing()` method to keep a reference to the timer.
+Then, in our `disconnect()` method, we can cancel it.

 ```js
   disconnect() {